 Looking at the first cluster we see that the users interaction of the system should be equal to the one between nodes.
 This brings the conclusion that a users node is a specialized message router.
 Furthermore the infrastructure has to be an established one which has a common legitimate use.
 This denies the use of a dedicated service.
-It furthermore leads us to the conclusion, that the chosen service is asynchrnous (or synchronous with message clustering) and allows the service to send and receive messages (e.g. SMTP, or XMMP; but unlike HTTP).
+It furthermore leads us to the conclusion, that the chosen service is asymmetric and allows the service to send and receive messages (e.g. SMTP, or XMMP; but unlike HTTP).